dev-z/px4-gazebo-headless/README.md

 In this mode, the simulator will be available from your host (e.g. run the following command, and QGroundControl running on your computer will connect automatically).

 ```
-docker run --rm -it jonasvautherin/px4-gazebo-headless:1.15.2
+docker run -p 18570:18570/udp -it izafarskyflow/px4-gazebo-headless
 ```

-In this configuration, the container will send MAVLink to the host on ports 14550 (for QGC) and 14540 (for e.g. MAVSDK).
+In this configuration, the container will send MAVLink to the host on ports 18570 (for QGC) and 14540 (for e.g. MAVSDK).

 ### Run with a custom IP for the second MAVLink interface